 There’s a reason millennials say that culture is one of the most important things they consider when looking for a new job.
 When culture is good, employees can’t wait to show up and contribute every day.
 They are quick to help their colleagues and eager to come up with new ideas to make their company even stronger.
 Companies with great cultures treat every employee as an individual and are committed to helping each of them develop professionally.

-According to the Harvard Business Review, company culture is made up of six components:
+According to the Harvard Business Review, a company's culture is made up of six components:

 - Vision.
 What does your company’s future look like?
 Having an idea of where you want to be in five or ten years factors into how you navigate present-day concerns.
+That might mean some risk taking.
 Patty McCord, the creator and arbiter of Netflix’s culture, prefers looking at the company’s future in six month chunks.

 - Values.
 What does your company hold dear?
-Community, satisfied customers and employee wellness might be some of the values your company emulates.
-Twilio CEO and co-founder Jeff Lawson worked on not only creating more distinctive values when he realized how ephemeral Twilio’s were, but also breaking down the process of how a startup can create real and lasting values.
+Community, satisfied customers, and employee wellness might be some of the values your company emulates.
+All these elements should affect all decision making throughout the company -- otherwise, your company will be totally misaligned.
+When he realized how misaligned Twilio's employees were when it came to defining the company's values, Twilio CEO and co-founder Jeff Lawson worked on not only creating more distinctive values, but also breaking down the process of how a startup can create real and lasting core values.

 - Practices.
 Talk is cheap unless it’s backed up by action.
 If your company says it “always puts customers first,” you actually need to put customers first.
 For example, Zappos prides itself on its customer service, but for good reason: a customer service agent once spent 10 hours on the phone with a single customer.